Freedom of Information Act (FOIA)

 Making a Request for Records from the Town

-To request records from the Town, you may direct your request to Kyle D. O’Brien, who is the Town’s designated FOIA officer.
-He can be reached at 540-896-5152, 116 Broadway Avenue, P.O.
-Box 156, Broadway, VA 22815.
-You may also contact him with questions you have concerning requesting records from the Town.
+To request records from the Town, you may direct your request to Stefanie McAlister, Town Manager, at smcalister@broadwayva.gov.
+The Town of Broadway can be reached at 540-896-5152, 116 Broadway Avenue, P.O.
+Box 156, Broadway, VA 22815, info@broadwayva.gov.
+You may also reach out with questions you have concerning requesting records from the Town.
 In addition, the Freedom of Information Advisory Council is available to answer any questions you may have about FOIA.
 The Council may be contacted by e-mail at foiacouncil@dls.virginia.gov, or by phone at (804) 225-3056 or [toll free] 1-866-448-4100.

 The Town’s Responsibilities in Responding to Your Request